Desperationis/InuLib/README.md

     │
     │── background/ # Files related for running background tasks │
+    │── controller/ # Files related to communicate with controller │
+    │── terminal/ # Files related to the terminal
+    │
     │── motor/ # Files related to motor wrappers
     │  └──background/ # Motors that run in the background │